mgleeming/synthedia/README.md

                             Path to file defining MS2 acquisition schema.
       --use_existing_peptide_file USE_EXISTING_PEPTIDE_FILE
                             Path to an existin peptide file which will be used.
-      --write_protein_fasta
-                            Write FASTA file with protein sequences for simulated peptides.
-If given, a FASTA file must be supplied with the --fasta options.
-      --fasta FASTA         Path to FASTA file from which protein sequences should be taken.
       --out_dir OUT_DIR     Output directory where results should be written.
       --output_label OUTPUT_LABEL
                             Prefix for output files.